 The yields on the CDs from Capital One 360 are not as competitive as they could be, ranging from 0.40% to 0.90%.
 You can choose your term, and you can also choose when you want to receive your interest payments.

-The Capital One 360 mortgage allows you to choose a 5/1 or a 7/1 ARM on a new purchase or a refinance.
-The closing costs are very straightforward, and right now the rates are quite low.
+The Capital One 360 mortgage offers fixed and variable rate options for a new purchase or a refinance.
+The closing costs are very straightforward, and right now the rates are still quite low.
 You can also get a home equity loan with a variable rate starting at 4.0%, or lock in a slightly higher rate for 15 years.